 Examples of activities that MRC volunteers participate in and support include the following:

-The Cape Girardeau County Citizens Corps is recruiting a community based group of volunteers who can serve during a local health emergency and/or assist with local public health needs throughout the year.
+The Cape Girardeau County Public Health Center welcomes volunteers who can serve during local health emergencies and/or assist with local public health needs throughout the year.
 Volunteers can choose to serve solely during emergencies, or they may offer their time for both emergencies and non-emergencies, i.e. flu clinics, health fairs and other community events.